 When I became publisher of Alaska magazine and got to know the state, I quickly discovered it’s a fabulous place to experience, live, and visit.
 I’m thrilled that I can use my two decades of experience working with local, regional, and national media brands to drive marketing and advertising results for Alaska’s regional and statewide travel and tourism partners.
 Together we can share authentic Alaska with the world.

-Michelle Theall: Senior Editor
+Michelle Theall: Executive Editor

 Steven Merritt: Art Director